 Room to Roam

 Providing these things to a tortoise showing signs of pyramiding will stop its progression.
-However, the best thing is to provide these requirements from the outset to prevent pyramiding.
+However, providing these requirements from the outset is advisable to prevent pyramiding.